 |Modul 3: Done being nice!||10 and 26 March 2020|

 You are a doctoral student or a postdoc researcher at the faculty of Business, Economics and Social Sciences at the University of Bern, interested in academic career paths or interested in alternative career path and would like to actively plan and push forward your carreer.

 You are willing to engage with the academic career, to participate in the different program items, you are interested in exchanging with other young researchers and bring an open mind for external suggestions and critics (One-to-One Mentoring, Coaching).

+The program requires a minimum of 5 participants.
 The maximal number of participants is 15.